 Are Tracking Cookies Safe?

 Tracking cookies abide by the GDPR, so they are not harmful to your computer.
 Many consider them a necessary evil.
-On one hand, they vastly improve user experience.
-Conversely, they record data that some companies may use to influence consumer behavior and create sales urgency.
+On the one hand, they vastly improve user experience.
+They collect data that companies use to sway consumer choices and boost sales urgency.

 What is Cross-Site Cookie Tracking?

-Tracking cookies can be first-party cookies, which means that they only regard a user’s interaction with a specific website.
+Tracking cookies can be first-party cookies.
+This means they only track a user’s actions on one website.

 However, tracking cookies can also be third-party cookies.
-In this case, they come from one website but track the user’s navigation and behavior across other websites as well.
-This practice is called cross-site tracking, and it is a way for websites and services to gain more insight into a user’s activity and preferences.
+They come from one website, but they also track the user’s behavior across other sites.
+Cross-site tracking helps websites and services understand a user’s activity and preferences better.

 How to find out if you have tracking cookies on your website

 If you have a website, but you are not sure if it has cookies, you can use Cookiebot.
-This cloud-driven mechanism helps your site comply with GDPR legislation.
-It is a safe and easy solution for controlling cookies and trackers while allowing users to opt out of certain forms of tracking.
+This cloud-driven mechanism helps your site follow GDPR legislation.
+It’s a simple and safe way to manage cookies and trackers.
+Users can also choose to opt out of specific tracking types.

 How to remove or turn off tracking cookies